-Table 5-3 and Table 5-4 describe the atm_conf_t structure, as defined in the $atm_b2h.h$ file (which is automatically included in the $atm_user.h$ file).
+Table 5-4 and Table 5-6 describe the atm_conf_t structure for HIO hardware, as defined in the atm_b2h.h file.
+Table 5-5 describes the atm_conf_t structure for XIO hardware, as defined in the quadoc3_b2h.h file.
+(These files are automatically included in the atm_user.h file.)